ARMmbed/mbed-os-5-docs/docs/reference/technology/firmware_update.md

 ### Development pool integration with Pelion Device Management Update

-Mbed CLI and the Online Compiler offer a wrap around the Pelion Device Management Update service and the manifest tool.
+Mbed CLI and the Online Compiler implement the Pelion Device Management Update service by directly using the service's APIs and the manifest tool.
 For a device running an updatable application, this means an abstraction of many of the steps of setting up an update campaign.

 <!--How secure is this?
 Is it only for development devices, or can I use this for deployment?-->